The Wisdom of Not Knowing

 When reflecting on the last two years, it’s impossible to ignore how much we’ve learned, both as individuals and as a community.
 We learned how to work remotely, how to nurture friendships from afar, and just how much family time we can actually take.

-One lesson, above all others, hit us the hardest: whether we’d like to admit it or not, do not have all the answers.
+One lesson, above all others, hit us the hardest: whether we’d like to admit it or not, we do not have all the answers.
 We simply can’t.
 In these unprecedented times (a turn of phrase we’d be okay never hearing again), we had to learn the hard way that the problems we face are very complex and nuanced—no matter how much worldly experience we possess.

-In short, we were all forced into a state vulnerability.
+In short, we were all forced into a state of vulnerability.
 We were all forced into a state of “I don’t know.”
 And for months, it was a shift that united the entire world.
 So, as we’ve been able to exhibit this vulnerability in our day-to-day, it’s only natural that it’s seeped into our professional lives.

 Vulnerability—a very human trait—can prove to be advantageous to relationship-building.
 It makes us more real, more communicative and more trusting, while also helping us build stronger connections.
 Though admitting a lack of knowledge has, in the past, been seen as a net negative in a business environment, it’s an impactful way to build rapport with a client, a manager, or a teammate.